xen-42/outer-wilds-real-solar-system/README.md

 ![Lunar lander](https://user-images.githubusercontent.com/22628069/148104095-67424b8a-7307-4bcc-a5a9-138d97316e23.png)

 ## Credits
-Images used are not mine.
+Planet textures and height maps used are not mine.
 Unless stated otherwise, they're from NASA.
 The other sources are:

 [Triton texture map](https://www.deviantart.com/neptuneprogaming/art/Triton-Texture-Map-713512330)